yiisoft/yii2/ROADMAP.md

 - [x] Remove PJAX support.
 - [x] Remove Cubrid support.
 - [ ] Extract `findIdentityByAccessToken` from `IdentityInterface` (looks weird when it's not implemented in all web apps).

+## Dependency injection

+- [ ] Declare an interface for DI container in `yiisoft/yii2`.
+Make it an extension of PSR if possible.
+- [ ] Port cycles in dependencies detection from `yiisoft/di`.
+- [ ] Port method calls support from `yiisoft/di`.
+- [ ] Remove ability to set constructor options from method signatures, move it to `__construct`.

 ## Client side